RishabbSingh/QuickBite-website/README.md

 - **Easy Navigation:** Navigate seamlessly through the website with an intuitive menu structure, allowing users to find information quickly and efficiently.

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/RishabbSingh/QuickBite-website`
-2. Open the project folder: `cd your-repo`
+2. Open the project folder: `cd QuickBite-website`
 3. Open the `index.html` file in your web browser.

 ## Usage